 ApsaraDB for RDS offers four editions: Basic Edition, High-availability Edition, Cluster Edition, and Enterprise Edition.
-This topic describes how to view the edition of an RDS instance and provides a comparison between various editions.
+This topic describes how to view the edition of an ApsaraDB for RDS instance and provides a comparison between various editions.

 For more information about the instance families that are supported by each edition, see Instance families.